Kerrawesome/bingchilling.media/README.md

 >[!IMPORTANT]
 >Bing Chilling Media serves as a proof of concept and does not host, store, or manage any media, publications, or streams.
 The content displayed on our platform is sourced from external third-party providers and is presented for demonstration purposes only.
 >
 >We do not endorse or facilitate piracy.
-Any issues related to the content, including copyright disputes or DMCA concerns, should be directed to the appropriate media, publication, or stream providers.
-Bing Chilling Media is not responsible for third-party provider content.
+Any issues related to the content, including copyright disputes or DMCA concerns, should be directed to the appropriate providers.
+Bing Chilling Media cannot deal with complaints regarding third-party content.